22-32-109.1. Board of education - specific powers and duties - safe schools.

 (II) The average daily attendance rate at the school;

-(IV) The number of conduct and discipline code violations, each of which violations shall be reported only in the most serious category that is applicable to that violation, including but not limited to specific information on the number of and the action taken with respect to each of the following types of violations:
+(IV) The number of conduct and discipline code violations.
+Each violation must be reported only in the most serious category that is applicable to that violation, including but not limited to specific information identifying the number of, and the action taken with respect to, each of the following types of violations:

-(A) Carrying, bringing, using, or possessing a dangerous weapon on school grounds, in school vehicles, or at school activities or sanctioned events without the authorization of the school or the school district;
+(A) Possessing a dangerous weapon on school grounds, in a school vehicle, or at a school activity or sanctioned event without the authorization of the school or the school district;

-(B) Use or possession of alcohol on school grounds, in school vehicles, or at school activities or sanctioned events;
+(B) Use or possession of alcohol on school grounds, in a school vehicle, or at a school activity or sanctioned event;

-(C) Use, possession, or sale of a drug or controlled substance on school grounds, in school vehicles, or at school activities or sanctioned events;
+(C) Use, possession, or sale of a drug or controlled substance, other than marijuana, on school grounds, in a school vehicle, or at a school activity or sanctioned event;

-(D) Use or possession of tobacco products on school grounds, in school vehicles, or at school activities or sanctioned events;
+(D) Use or possession of a tobacco product on school grounds, in a school vehicle, or at a school activity or sanctioned event;

 (H) Willful destruction or defacement of school property;

-(J) Commission of an act on school grounds that, if committed by an adult, would be considered robbery; and
+(J) Commission of an act on school grounds, in a school vehicle, or at a school activity or sanctioned event that, if committed by an adult, would be considered robbery; and

-(VII) The average class size for each public elementary school, middle school or junior high school, and senior high school in the state calculated as the total number of students enrolled in the school divided by the number of full-time teachers in the school.
-For purposes of this subparagraph (VII), "full-time teacher" means a person who is licensed pursuant to article 60.5 of this title or is authorized pursuant to section 22-60.5-111 to teach, and is primarily engaged in teaching during a substantial majority of the instructional minutes per school day.
+(VII) The average class size for each public elementary school, middle school or junior high school, and senior high school in the state calculated as the total number of students enrolled in the school divided by the number of full-time teachers in the school;

-(VIII) On and after August 8, 2001, the school's policy concerning bullying prevention and education, including information related to the development and implementation of any bullying prevention programs.
+(VIII) The school's policy concerning bullying prevention and education, including information related to the development and implementation of any bullying prevention programs; and

 (c) Internet safety plan.
 (I) Each school district is encouraged to provide a comprehensive, age-appropriate curriculum that teaches safety in working and interacting on the internet in grades kindergarten through twelve.
 At a minimum, the curriculum may address the following topics: